Question Time (TV programme)

 Question Time is a topical debate programme, typically broadcast on BBC One at 10:45 pm on Thursdays.
-It is usually repeated on BBC Two (with sign language) and on BBC Parliament, later in the week.
-If there is a Leaders special, it would be broadcast simultaneously on BBC News.
+It is usually repeated on BBC Two (with British Sign Language) and on BBC Parliament later in the week.
+Leaders specials are broadcast simultaneously on BBC News.
 Question Time is also available on BBC iPlayer.
 Fiona Bruce currently chairs the show having succeeded David Dimbleby as presenter in January 2019.

+The programme usually takes annual Westminster recess-style breaks especially at Christmas, Easter and Summer.

 Mentorn has produced the programme since 1998.

 Origins

-Question Time was first broadcast on Tuesday 25 September 1979, based on the BBC Radio 4 programme Any Questions?.
+Question Time was first broadcast on Tuesday 25 September 1979, based on the BBC Radio 4 programme Any Questions?
 The first panel consisted of Labour MP Michael Foot, author Edna O'Brien, Conservative politician Teddy Taylor, and the Archbishop of Liverpool Derek Worlock.

 Format

 Question Time panels are typically composed of five public figures, "nearly always [including] a representative from the UK government and the official opposition."
 The panel also features "representatives from other political parties across the series, taking as [its] guide the level of electoral support at national level which each party enjoys."

 High-profile journalists and authors, television and radio broadcasters, and comedians, join the panel, as do business leaders from well-known companies, and leading or expert academics, lawyers, police officers, and clerics.